Skip to main content

 Addressing the Neuro-Cognitive Axis Directly

-While restoring the GH axis provides a foundational lift to through improved sleep and repair, some peptides are designed to work more directly on the brain itself.
+While restoring the GH axis provides a foundational lift to cognitive function through improved sleep and repair, some peptides are designed to work more directly on the brain itself.
 These are often referred to as nootropic peptides.
 They can enhance neuronal communication, protect brain cells from damage, and modulate neurotransmitters involved in focus and mood.
 These peptides can be integrated into a holistic protocol to provide a more immediate and targeted effect on mental clarity.

 Key Nootropic Peptides